Faith. Service. Law.

 What does it mean for ordinary Catholics to acknowledge papal infallibility?

 First, it means trusting the Church’s doctrine on matters of faith and morals.
-When the Church teaches definitively on, say, the Trinity or the divinity of Christ or the moral law, it is not speculating.
+When the Church teaches definitively on, say, the Trinity or the Incarnation or the moral law, it is not speculating.
 It is conveying the faith apostolically transmitted.

 Second, it does not mean blind obedience to every papal utterance.
 The pope speaks authoritatively on many matters that are not ex cathedra.
 Catholics are called to study, reflect, and assent to authentic teaching.
 But they are not free to cherry-pick doctrine according to personal preference.